TheInfernitex/RentWheelZ/README.md

 - Profile Page with Dynamic Data Fetching and Updation
 - Delete Account with a single click

-To use the app, clone it to your local machine and enter your brevo API key in *application.properties*.

 Brevo is an email service whose API key can be generated [here](https://www.brevo.com/).

+To use the app, clone it to your local machine and enter your brevo API key in *application.properties*:
 ```properties
     spring.application.name=car-rental-backend